 Because the purpose of our chapter is a focus on Romans 14, we will discuss other portions of Romans in upcoming chapters.
 We think, however, that this will suffice in showing that this letter actually promotes obedience to the law, and could not at the same time grant people the option to keep it.

-Based on the evidence presented so far, we have good reason to believe that the Sabbath is not under consideration here.
+Based on the evidence presented so far, we have good reason to believe that the Sabbath is not under consideration in Romans 14.
 What then are those “days” in verses 5 and 6?
-Four options have been suggested: fasting, asceticism, feast keeping and foods offered to idols.
+Four options have been suggested; fasting, asceticism, feast keeping and foods offered to idols.
 Let’s look at each of these now:

 Disputes over when to fast is present also in a document of the second century:

 “And let not your fastings be with the hypocrites, for they fast on the second and the fifth day of the week; but do ye keep your fast on the fourth and on the preparation (the sixth) day.”(44)

 If fasting was the dispute which the Roman Christians were having, the issue obviously continued in the church years later.
 To Paul this is a matter that does not need to be disputed, and agitating it seems to have led certain individuals to a more serious matter, that of judging one another.